dmeaille/HEC-Master-Thesis/README.md

 ## Code Execution

 In the `Replication code` directory, `Replication.m` replicates the results of the original paper in one code for more clarity.
 The file `main.m` replicates my results as well as the graphs from the main document.

+The Python code only features the replication of the original results from Bayer et al. (2024), as Python's capabilities, even enhanced with numba, weren't powerful enough.